Documentation / F.A.Q. and Best Practice

 Video

-If you dont use the filmstrip (at the moment the filmstrip screenshots isn’t used within the sitespeed.io result pages) you can disable it. --browsertime.videoParams.createFilmstrip false
+If you don't use the filmstrip (at the moment the filmstrip screenshots aren't used within the sitespeed.io result pages) you can disable it. --browsertime.videoParams.createFilmstrip false will disable the filmstrip.

 Screenshot

-Disabling features/plugins #
+Disabling features/plugins

 Another alternative to minimize the amount of data is to disable plugins.
 You should be really careful doing that since it will make it harder for you to verify that everything works ok and to pinpoint regressions.

-You can list which plugins that are running by adding the flag --plugins.list
+You can list which plugins are running by adding the flag --plugins.list and in the log you will see something like:

 INFO: The following plugins are enabled: assets, browsertime, budget, coach, domains, harstorer, html, metrics, pagexray, screenshot, text, tracestorer

-Graphite #
+Graphite

-Make sure to edit your storage-schemas.conf to match your metrics and how long time you want to keep them.
+Make sure to edit your storage-schemas.conf to match your metrics and how long you want to keep them.
 See Graphite setup in production.

-S3 and GCS #
+S3 and GCS

-Alerting #
+Alerting

-Difference in metrics between WebPageTest and sitespeed.io #
+Difference in metrics between WebPageTest and sitespeed.io

 And a couple of generic things that will make your metrics differ:

-Difference in metrics between sitespeed.io https://pagespeed.web.dev #
+Difference in metrics between sitespeed.io and https://pagespeed.web.dev

 When analyzing web performance data, it's important to understand the source and context of the metrics.
 The data from the Chrome User Experience Report represents metrics collected by Chrome from users who "consented" to share their browsing data.
 This report reflects the 75th percentile of user experiences, meaning that for the given metric, 75% of the sampled users experienced that performance level or better.
 For instance, in the example below, 75% of users had a Largest Contentful Paint (LCP) faster than 1.4 seconds, across various devices and network conditions.